 You and your future spouse might have big plans for your dogs on your wedding day, but they could be left high and dry if your venue isn’t a dog-friendly wedding venue.

 Remember, not every venue is dog friendly, and some will not permit you to keep animals on the premises.
 Some hotels can be particularly strict about this.
+Once your wedding date is set, confirm the pet policies with your venue to avoid any last-minute surprises.

 You’ll also want to consider whether the wedding venue is pet-friendly.
 Sure, they might allow dogs in principle, but if there is nowhere for them to run or go outside, you might want to pick somewhere else.